nlenno1/gym-fit-MS4/README.md

 ### **Features for Future Releases**

-- Sign In and Out with other social media accounts
 - Add customers to waiting lists if a class is full, with email notification on space opening up
 - Purchase multiple classes with a weekly interval with a specified number of weeks
 - Create, View, Edit and Delete Class Access Packages for specific class categories